 Navigation use cases have been prioritized throughout the development of Maps SDK v10.
 Label positions are more stable as the camera follows a route.
 A new approach to tile loading when viewing the map at high-pitch orientations improves efficiency and level of detail.
 Support for nine-part images reduces highway shields’ storage impact and improves their flexibility.
 A predictive caching system preloads resources intelligently when a trip is underway.
 The user location puck has been rewritten to be more accurate and flexible--in 2 or 3 dimensions.
 And optimized distance and within expressions provide highly performant feature filtering along routelines.
 These and other improvements combine with the Mapbox Navigation SDK to provide a superb nav experience.

 Metal is an Apple API for interfacing with GPUs.
 It is the successor to OpenGL on Apple platforms.
-Metal fills the same functional role as OpenGL, but offers substantially improved performance and interfaces.
+Metal fills the same functional role as OpenGL, but offers substantially improved performance and a more efficient interface to underlying hardware.

 If you upgrade to the Maps SDK v10 for iOS, Metal support will be automatically enabled for your end users.
 No other changes are necessary unless you have implemented custom OpenGL layers by using the MGLOpenGLStyleLayer API.
 If you have, those layers must be ported to Metal using the Maps SDK’s MGLMetalStyleLayer API.